atxFarley/aws_serverless/README.md

 ## Cloud Computing Platform
 This project was written specifically for deployment to AWS.
 While the database and UI pieces are platform-agnostic, the "middle-layer" of the application is a collection of AWS Lambda functions.
-A brief list of the main AWS services required for this application:
+The main AWS services required for this application are:

 * Amazon Relational Database Service (Amazon RDS) - PostgreSQL database engine with PostGIS extensions
 * Amazon S3